xjwllmsx/.github/CONTRIBUTING.md

 If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

-If you would like to contribute to the project for the first time, please consider joining checking the [bug](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.
+If you would like to contribute to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.

 Also, all questions are welcomed.